thesingleboard/modebot/README.md

 ## Operation

-NOTE: In this example we use a Sega Saturn, the Sony Playstation and Sega Dreamcast should work the same but have not been tested.
+*NOTE:* A Sega Saturn is used in this example, the Sony Playstation and Sega Dreamcast should work the same but have not been tested.

 In order to use the MODEbot, connect the USB Dongle to the USB port on the MODE and turn on the console.
 The MODE will supply all power to the MODEbot.